How to Experience Your Own Ngorongoro Crater Safari

 The name Ngorongoro comes from the Maasai tribe.
 The translation is roughly “gift of life.”
 There is the Oldupai Gorge situated in the plains area of the conservation.
 Which is widely regarded as the most important prehistoric site in the world, with even the famous Mary and Louis Leakey having done research in the valley.
 The footprints and skeletal fragments have been instrumental in understanding early human evolution and development.

-The Ngorongoro Conservation, or crater is located Tanzania.
+The Ngorongoro Conservation or crater is located in Tanzania.
 It is roughly 180km or 110 miles west of Arusha in Northern Tanzania.